hallien/denr-adr-mrs/pages/02.user-account/02.password-recovery/docs.md

         - docs
 ---

-If a user forgot his/her password, the user may request password recovery by emailing the ADR Committee Secretariat ([email link](mailto:denradrcom@gmail.com)) or our ADR-MRS Email Account ([email link](mailto:adrmrs.denr@gmail.com)) .
+If a user forgot his/her password, the user may request password recovery by emailing the ADR Committee Secretariat ([email link](mailto:denradrcom@gmail.com)) or our ADR-MRS Email Account ([email link](mailto:adrmrs.denr@gmail.com)).
+Please provide identifiable information to let us verify if the account is yours such as your full name, email address used for the account registration or the username of the account.